Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

 )

 #subsubsection("Fractional Scaling")
-Fractional scaling is implemented according to the fractional-scale-v1 wayland protocol. @fractional-scale-v1-protocol This protocol defines how scaling values will be interpreted by the environment.
+Fractional scaling is implemented according to the fractional-scale-v1 Wayland protocol. @fractional-scale-v1-protocol This protocol defines how scaling values will be interpreted by the environment.
 The specification defines that supported scales must be of a fraction with a denominator of 120.
 In other words,